ozairs/apigateway/README.md

-# Secure and Control Microservices using the DataPower API Gateway
+# Secure and Control Microservices using DataPower API Gateway

 In this repository, you will find tutorials with guided examples on how to deploy a DataPower API Gateway service using API Connect Local Test Environment (LTE).
 The following tutorials are available: